Welcome to our free video series

 Over the series, Rachael consults a range of industry and government commentators, to uncover the issues businesses should look out for, and the ways to mitigate risks to data and compliance obligations arising from the pandemic and downturn.

-Rachael Greaves (CIP, CISA, CISM) is an industry expert in information and records compliance, control and security, with over 13 years’ experience with government.
-She will lead and facilitate our sessions.
+Rachael Greaves, Castlepoint CEO and Co Founder (CIP, CISA, CDPSE, CISM) is an industry expert in information and records compliance, control and security, with over 15 years’ experience with government.
+She leads and facilitates our sessions.

 Explore the sessions below by stream.
 Click on the link in each speaker’s tab to view on demand, or see details for the upcoming webinar: